JateNensvold/unocss-flake/README.md

 ## Development

-1. Add a new package to [./pkgs/unocss-cli/node-packages.json](./pkgs/unocss-cli/node-packages.json)
+1. Add a new package to [./pkgs/](./pkgs/)
+2. Add the package as a build target in [./flake.nix](./flake.nix)
-2. Run the following command `just build` which will generate a nix derivation for the package.
+3. Run the following command `just build <package-name>` which will generate a nix derivation for a package.